Speech Therapist - PRN

 - Provides age-appropriate therapeutic interventions.

 - Evaluates patient response to treatment and document the treatment plan as necessary.

-- Provides information and updates to staff, physicians, and family members.
+- Provides information retreatment and updates to staff, physicians, and family members

 - Documents treatment and outcomes daily according to accepted regulatory, corporate, and professional guidelines.

-- Provides patient and family education on tasks and resources that will assist with continued functional independence.
+- Provides patient and family education on tasks and resources to assist with continued functional independence.